xsankar/TigerGraph-Graph-For-All/README.md

 This project can be run fully in TigerGraph environment via the GraphStudio
 1. Clone repository
 7. Read through the file TG_Graph_For_All.pdf
    * It has the problem, sample fraud ring graphs and other details
+2. Either import the .tar.gz file or create everything from scratch
 2. Use the "Import An Existing Solution" in graph Studio to import the export_054284246.tar.gz
    1. Select the Tumbler
    1. Go To Write Queries
    1. Run the query "ordered-payment-cycle"
    1. Check the visualization - Select the "tree" visualization type on the right hand bottom
    1. Inspect the JSON by selecting the {}
+2. Only do the following if you want to create from scratch
 2. Create Schema - Details are in the TG_Graph_For_All.pdf Page 8 and 9.
 3. Map the Data - data file transactions.csv
    1. Only the account vertex and the send edge need to be mapped and loaded.
 Rest of the vertices and edges are for the future
 4. Load the data - data file transactions.csv
 5. Copy the two GSQL in Edit Queries
    * ordered_payment_cycle.gsql
    * rt_cycle.GSQL - This the modified Rocha-Thatte cycle algorithm from GSQL Graph Algorithms
-6. Run the query ordered_payment_cycle
+6. Run the query ordered-payment-cycle
    * The files ops_02_output.txt and ops_02_detailed_output.txt show a sample output to check
    * Also check the output with the graph in Page 4 of TG_Graph_For_All.pdf.
 TigerGraph finds all rings and orders them nicely !